sirisneha99/sirisneha99/README.md

 ---

-## 🚀 What I'm Up To
+##  What I'm Up To

-🔬 **Current Research**: Working on aging prediction using large-scale health datasets (CLSA, All of Us, BLSA) under Prof. Yu Sun's mentorship at USF.
+ **Current Research**: Working on aging prediction using large-scale health datasets (CLSA, All of Us, BLSA) under Prof. Yu Sun's mentorship at USF.
 Exploring how intrinsic capacity impacts functional ability in older adults - because data has the power to change lives!

-🎯 **Goal**: Seeking SWE internship opportunities where I can bring my research mindset and collaborative spirit to build amazing products.
+ **Goal**: Seeking SWE internship opportunities primarily centered aroud iOS app development.
 I aim to build experience and am willing to work unpaid as a volunteer , provided the project is impacting people in a positive way.

 ---

-## 💼 Experience & Leadership
+##  Experience & Leadership

 - 🏆 **Software Lead** - IEEE Computer Society at USF
 - 🌟 **Active Member** - SHPE and SASE USF chapters